 How to Set Up a Bagel Bar and Mimosa Bar

-Everyone has been wanting to meet my babies, but I’ve held off because 1. it’s overwhelming and I’m exhausted and 2. this has been a horrible flu season!
+Everyone has been wanting to meet my new twin babies, but I’ve held off because 1. it’s overwhelming and I’m exhausted and 2. this has been a horrible flu season!
 I was not about to deal with that!
-But a couple weeks ago, we invited a few of the husband’s art school friends over along with their wives and babies for a simple, modern Sip & See party with a Bagel Bar and a Mimosa Bar!
+But a couple weeks ago, we invited a few of the husband’s art school friends over along with their wives and babies for a simple, modern sip & see party which I set up with a quick and easy Bagel Bar and Mimosa Bar!

 The key to hosting people when you have a newborn (or two!) is to keep it simple!
 To put this party together, I simply purchased bagels, cream cheeses, a smorgasbord of pickled and packaged toppings, a pre-cut fruit salad, and three different juices.
 The hardest part was slicing the cucumber, radishes, avocado, and lemons and then putting everything on the table.